langchain-ai/langgraph/docs/docs/concepts/deployment.md

 Many applications require some level of persistence.
 An example of this is persistent conversation history, where you can have a conversation one day, and then come back later and resume that conversation.

 LangGraph has built in support for this with [checkpointers](persistence.md#checkpoints).
-When deploying your LangGraph application, you therefor need to also deploy a production-grade checkpointer along side it.
+When deploying your LangGraph application, you therefore need to also deploy a production-grade checkpointer along side it.

 ## Human-in-the-loop

-Long running agents can mess up.
+Agents can make mistakes.
 A common UX paradigm to overcome this is to add more [human-in-the-loop](human_in_the_loop.md) features to your application.

 These will all be powered by [checkpointers](persistence.md#checkpoints).
 Assuming you have already deployed one (see [above](#checkpointers)) you additionally need to expose the correct endpoints to allow your application to access the current state and the state history, and to update the state.